HL7/fhir-subscription-backport-ig/input/pagecontent/errors.md

 ### Broken Communication

-The diagram below show how a subscriber can use the `heartbeatPeriod` on a `Subscription` to determine errors which prevent notifications from reaching the endpoint.
+The diagram below shows how a subscriber can use the `heartbeatPeriod` on a `Subscription` to determine errors which prevent notifications from reaching the endpoint.

 <figure>
   {% include error-no-communication.svg %}